ibm-bluemix-mobile-services/bms-clientsdk-swift-applaunch/README.md

 The AppLaunchConfig builder is used to customize the following:

-- `eventFlushInterval` : Decides the time interval the events should be sent to the server.
+- `eventFlushInterval` : Sets/Decide the time interval on when the events should be sent to the server.
 The default value is 30 minutes.

-- `cacheExpiration` : Decides the time interval the actions should be valid for.
-On expiration time the actions are fetched from the server.
-This parameter has effect when the `RefreshPolicy` is set to `RefreshPolicy.REFRESH_ON_EXPIRY` or `RefreshPolicy.BACKGROUND_REFRESH`.
+- `cacheExpiration` : Sets/Decide the time interval until when the actions should be valid for.
 The default value is 30 minutes.

 - `fetchPolicy` : This parameter decides on how frequently the actions should be fetched from the server.
 The values can be one of the following: